Quantum-Yeti/WifiMuscles/README.md

 - Choose between line chart and bar chart live views on the dashboard.
 - Monitor your Wi-Fi health and identify issues such as a poor signal.
 - Great for learning where to place extenders/mesh nodes.
+- Troubleshoot your Wi-Fi connection for common issues such as intermittency, weak signal, and more.

 ## Tech Stack
 - **Language:** Java/Kotlin